Master of Science in Counseling

 Applicants are admitted as conditionally classified graduate students in the fall semester only - there are no spring admits.
 Admission to the department involves the following procedures:

-- Submit the Cal State Apply application by January 15.
+- Submit the Cal State Apply application by January 15 including all supplementary materials.

 Access to Counseling Courses Prior to Admission